jaihuni/Team-Cook/Team Cook DP3/main report.md

 (TA/Eunyoung)  - minimum estimated time mentioned in the solution 4 of highly critical problems (& make it red font?)

 (Self-Chef/ Hyejin) - Yes, the service is looks like our service about recommend meal from ingredients.
 However, it just suggested recipes depending on kinds of ingredients and meals.
 Our service suggested recipe depending on not just kinds, but also amount of ingredients.
-In addition, our recipe
+In addition, the point that our recipe is fluid in ingredients or steps is another difference, too.

 (Beagles/Jungwon) - good idea; We can provide the necessary tools above the recipe.